310mc/https-310mc.github.io-tl/source/_posts/motor_show/prologue.md

 {% endbubble %}

 {% bubble Tetora %}
-Nah, I feel like Alkaloid’s already surpassed us… or at least, you surpassed the Ryuseitai that *I’m* the leader of.
+Nah, I feel like ALKALOID’s already surpassed us… or at least, you surpassed the Ryuseitai that *I’m* the leader of.

 Didn’t you guys go all out in the MDM?